-Triton Pools and Quota Base Shared Tritons
+Triton Pools & Quota Base Shared Tritons

-Triton Pools enable TMS administrators to create a set of Triton instances that can be shared by any leases created and assigned to the pool.
+Triton Pools enable TMS administrators to create a set of Triton instances which can be shared by any leases created and assigned to the pool.
 Multiple pools can exist simultaneously with each pool having its own definition and purpose.

-Triton Pools work best in clusters with homogeneous GPUs.
+Note: Triton Pools work best in clusters with homogeneous GPUs.
 TMS does not take GPU SKU into consideration when determining the capacity of Triton instances.

 Triton Pools must be given a name.
 A pool’s name must be unique among all other existing pools.
-A name can be reused after the name’s previous pool has been deleted.
+A name can be reused once the name’s previous pool has been deleted.
 This name is used to identify the pool when creating leases, or interacting with the pool.

-For example, a pool could be created in a cluster with GPUs that all have 40Gi of memory.
+For example, a pool could be created in a cluster with GPUs which all have 40Gi of memory.
 The TMS administrator could then decide that each Triton instance should be assigned a per-instance quota value of 40, and expect that all leases deployed into the pool specify the amount of GPU memory they require in gigabytes.

-Each unit of per-instance quota is equal to a single “computing slot” and each lease would consume one, or more, of them.
+In the above case, each unit of per-instance quota is equal to a single “computing slot” and each lease would consume one, or more, of them.

-Triton Pool definitions include a specification for each Triton instance in the pool.
+Triton Pool definitions include a definition for each Triton instance in the pool.
 Triton definitions include the Triton container image used, the number of logical CPU cores, the number of GPUs, and the amount of memory reserved and assigned to each Triton instance created by the pool.

 Triton Pool definitions include an option to not enforce that each Triton instance be restricted to the Triton backends used by the first lease deployed on it.
 Enforcement is enabled by default because the mixing of Triton backends is discouraged due to issues with memory management.

 For example, a Triton instance is deployed with enforcement enabled.
 The first least deployed to the instance is an ensemble of two models; the first is a TensorFlow model, the second is a PyTorch model.
-The TensorFlow and PyTorch backends each allocate as much memory as possible, effectively splitting the available memory between them.
+The TensorFlow and PyTorch backends will each allocate as much memory as possible, effectively splitting the available memory between them.

 Enabling enforcement is recommended unless extensive testing with a restricted set of models has been done to ensure Triton instance stability.

 For example, a Triton Pool might define units in terms of “compute fraction” with each Triton instance being assigned a denominator value.
-For this example, each Triton instance is assigned a quota capacity of 8.
-Any lease assigned to this pool must specify what fraction of a Triton instance the lease will consume.
+For this example, we’ll assume each Triton instance is assigned a quota capacity of 8.
+Any lease assigned to this pool must specify what fraction of a while Triton instance the lease will consume.
 This is done by the lease’s quota value.

 TMS uses lease and pool quota values to determine how and where to place leases within a pool.
 TMS does not enforce any kind of resource utilization after a lease has been assigned to a Triton instance.

 It is important to test the quota consumption values of leases before creating them in a production environment.
 Undervaluing leases can lead to performance degradation, out of memory errors, and Triton instance instability.
-Overvaluing leases, while often safer, can leave hardware under utilized and potentially cause capacity issues due to external processes being forced to wait for available AI cycles.
+Overvaluing leases, while often safer, can leave hardware under utilized and potentially cause capacity issues due external processes being forced to wait for available AI cycles.